ga-wdi-exercises/code_retreat/readme.md

 ## Other variations

 - Only code for the "hard" numbers (4, 9 40, 90).
 Your romanize() function should only work for these numbers.
+- Strict Pair Programming.
+One computer.
+Switch Driver/Navigator at 10 minutes.
 - No mapping tables.
 Only algorithms
 - Follow 4 Rules of Simple Design